Khvostenko-OV/Road_task/README.md

 - `file` (file): GeoJSON FeatureCollection

 **Description**
-Adds a new version of a map to an existing network.
+Adds a new version of a map to the existing network.
 User must be authenticated and must be the owner.

 **Response**